A campus visit is the best way to evaluate whether a college suits you.

 7. Sit in on classes and check out the library.

 How is the rapport between students and faculty in the classroom?
 Look through the books and explore the technology available at the library.
-Look for quiet places to study.
+Look for group study spaces and quiet places to study.

 8. Look into life beyond academics.